BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-02-private-cdn-logs.md

 # thumbnail: ""
 language: en
 comments: true
+excerpt: "At Bedrock we have a CDN that outputs on average 400GB of uncompressed logs.
+In this article we will explain in an architectural point of vue how we managed to collect and extract value out of them."
 ---
 Bedrock Streaming is a company that sells a white labeled streaming and live platform.
 Our customers are media groups, TV channels, and streaming companies.
 Our goal is to deliver a state of the art streaming  platform to our customers.